Skip to main content

 College of Health Sciences

-The Department of Communicative Disorders operates the Central Mississippi Speech, Language, and Hearing Clinic to facilitate the clinical education of students in speech-language pathology, facilitate faculty-student research, and to provide services to person with speech, language, cognitive, swallowing and/or hearing disorders in Jackson and the surrounding counties.
+The Department of Speech-Language Pathology and Audiology operates the Central Mississippi Speech, Language, and Hearing Clinic to facilitate the clinical education of students in speech-language pathology, facilitate faculty-student research, and to provide services to person with speech, language, cognitive, swallowing and/or hearing disorders in Jackson and the surrounding counties.

 Prospective Students

-The Department of Communicative Disorders at Jackson State University offers two degrees: Master of Science and Bachelor of Science.
-Additionally, a Post-Baccalaureate Program is offered for individuals who do not have an undergraduate degree in Communicative Disorders.
+The Department of Speech-Language Pathology and Audiology at Jackson State University offers two degrees: Master of Science and Bachelor of Science.
+Additionally, a Post-Baccalaureate Program is offered for individuals who do not have an undergraduate degree in Speech-Language Pathology and Audiology.
 The program operates the Central Mississippi Speech, Language and Hearing Clinic to facilitate the clinical education of students in speech-language pathology and to provide services to persons across the life span with speech, language, cognitive, swallowing and/or hearing disorders in Jackson and the surrounding cities.
-The department is also home to an undergraduate and graduate chapter of the National Student Speech Language Hearing Association (NSSLHA)
+The department is also home to an undergraduate and graduate chapter of the National Student Speech Language Hearing Association (NSSLHA).

 Quality Education